 Data Science Researcher and Data Science for Social Good Fellow, University of Chicago Center for Data Science and Public Policy

 Category Chair for Education + Curriculum

 Jane is an innovator in designing data science curriculum currently working with the world-leading “Data Science for Social Good” curriculum founded by Rayid Ghani, and now fully funded as an institute at both U. Chicago and U. Washington.
 She’ll be translating educational opportunities from the work of Data Challenge donors, mentors and participants into an implementable, actionable curriculum tool with a focus on national and regional government data sets and demonstrable life-saving impacts.
 Once complete and approved, the curriculum will be hosted using donated resources, including the DataScience Platform for interactive computing and Amazon Web Services for data set hosting.
 The Data Science for Social Good Fellowship is a program to train aspiring data scientists to work on data mining, machine learning, big data, and data science projects with social impact.

-AAAS Science and Technology Policy Fellow at U.S. Department of Homeland Security, Mathematics Department Chair, University of West
+AAAS Science and Technology Policy Fellow at THE U.S. Department of Homeland Security; Mathematics Department Chair, University of West VIRGINIA